microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-extra-sensor-guides/ttn_tutorial.md

 {% include image.html url="/assets/img/create-apikey-2.png" description="Add an App" %}
 {% include image.html url="/assets/img/create-apikey-3.png" description="APIkey generated" %}

-**To finally generate the microshare Pipe Token:**
+**To finally generate the Microshare® Pipe Token:**
 6. Go back to Postman and edit your environment.
 7. Copy the APIkey and enter your username and password.

 8. This allows you to run the request `Authentication -> Request pipe token`.
 The generated token is returned under the `access token` key in the result set and is valid for an unlimited time.
-The Pipe token can only be used to post data to the microshare platform.
+The Pipe token can only be used to post data to the Microshare® platform.

-Later we'll use the `Request Token` call that returns an access token which is only valid for 48 hours and can be used with the other microshare APIs.
+Later we'll use the `Request Token` call that returns an access token which is only valid for 48 hours and can be used with the other Microshare® APIs.

 {% include image.html url="/assets/img/generate-pipe-token-1.png" description="Empty Postman environment" %}
 {% include image.html url="/assets/img/generate-pipe-token-2.png" description="Filled Postman environment" %}
 {% include image.html url="/assets/img/generate-pipe-token-3.png" description="Successful pipe token call" %}

-**Note** All generated tokens can be found, copied or revoked from the `Manage -> Key -> Tokens` screen in microshare.
+**Note** All generated tokens can be found, copied or revoked from the `Manage -> Key -> Tokens` screen in Microshare®.
 If you didn't copy the pipe token just after the call, go on that screen, find the Pipe typed token and copy it.

 {% include image.html url="/assets/img/generate-pipe-token-4.png" description="Token revocation page" %}